codeforpdx/PASS/docs/CONTRIBUTING.md

   >
   >  <img src="https://drive.google.com/uc?id=1rqRkau7lxTVEcwRFc8NcHRf-Z4U_lVxb" width="200">

-  - If done manually via command line, link branch to corresponding GitHub issue.

-1. Work on feature in your own branch.
+  - Work on feature in your own branch.

-2. When ready, push to GitHub

- - `git push origin <your branch name>`
+  - When ready, push to GitHub in terminal: `git push origin <your branch name>`

-6. Code Styling/Linting
+4. Code Styling/Linting

    Linting and formatting for this project has also been setup using ESlint and Prettier.
 They are included as dependencies and will be installed while following the instructions of the readme.
 To lint your changes with ESLint follow the instructions [here](./README.md#linting)